Looking ahead for 2024-2025

-Then there is the many options available in the world famous Amalfi coast which is a 50-kilometer stretch of coastline along the southern edge of Italy’s Sorrentine Peninsula, in the Campania region.
+Then there is the many options available in the very popular Amalfi coast which is a 50-kilometer stretch of coastline along the southern edge of Italy’s Sorrentine Peninsula, in the Campania region.

-Next we come to the Cilento coast which is the lesser known neighbour of the Amalfi coast but with just as stunning scenery.
-One of my favourite areas of Italy.
+Next we come to the Cilento coast which is the lesser known neighbour of the Amalfi coast but with scenery just as stunning.
+It is one of my favourite areas of Italy.
 In fact... one of my daughter's got married in this region and I visit there as often as I possibly can.